 No mining concession currently exists covering the Laver deposit.
 Boliden applied in 2014 for a mining concession covering the entirety of the deposit's Mineral Resource.
 However, in December 2016 Boliden's application for the mining concession at Laver was rejected by the Swedish Mining Inspectorate.
-Boliden has subsequently appealed this decision to the Swedish Government.
-The Swedish Government has given no prognosis on the timing of a decision in the matter.
+Boliden subsequently appealed this decision to the Swedish Government.
+In December, 2020, the Swedish Government rejected Boliden's appeal.
+Boliden has appealed the matter further to the Supreme Administrative Court (Högsta Förvaltningsdomstolen) in early 2021.
+The court has yet to make its decision in the matter.